David Jones (department store): 2020–present

 In March 2023, David Jones was purchased from Woolworths Holdings Limited by Australian private equity firm Anchorage Capital Partners for a fraction of the value of the 2014 transaction.
-The new private equity owner has previously invested in Australian retail brands such as Burger King, Dick Smith, and Golden Circle.
+The new private equity owner has previously invested in Australian retail brands such as Dick Smith and Golden Circle.

 In August 2023, David Jones launched a retail media department called ‘Amplify’.
 It aims to provide a revenue source by advertising brands such as Jaguar Land Rover, Destination Canada, and Regent Cruises to its customer base.

 In 2023, the company embarked on a transformative store optimisation and refurbishment initiative, committing significant investment to reimagine its store portfolio.
 This journey began with a $15 million overhaul of the flagship Bourke Street Mall store, alongside complete refurbishments of key locations, including Burwood, Bondi Junction, Chatswood Chase, and Southland all due to be completed by late 2025.

 The company permanently closed its Eastland store in January 2024 as a part of a company restructure that would see flagship stores prioritised.

+By April 2026, David Jones Limited were facing declining sales and financial losses, with analysts fearing it might collapse financially in following weeks.
+In the 2024 financial year the retailer posted a $74 million loss and has yet to lodge its most recent financial statements, reportedly due last October.